Christopher Meloni: Public image

 Meloni has appeared in many public service announcements in support of lesbian, gay, bisexual, and transgender issues.
 In 1999, Meloni jokingly kissed Lee Tergesen (who played Tobias Beecher, Meloni's on-screen boyfriend on Oz) at an awards dinner for GLAAD.
-In 2006, Meloni was given the Human Rights Campaign's Equality Award, along with actor Jake Gyllenhaal and director Ang Lee, for his work on behalf of LGBT issues.
+In 2006, Meloni was given the Human Rights Campaign's Equality Award, along with actor Jake Gyllenhaal and director Ang Lee, for his work on behalf of LGBTQ issues.
 In addition, in 2011, Meloni appeared in the Human Rights Campaign's "New Yorkers for Marriage Equality" video.

 Meloni was included in the 2006 edition of People magazine's Sexiest Men Alive.

 Personal life

 Meloni married Doris Sherman Meloni (née Williams), a production designer, on July 1, 1995.
 They have two children through surrogacy, a daughter born in March 2001 and a son born in January 2004.
 Mariska Hargitay, who co-starred with Meloni on Law & Order: Special Victims Unit and remains close friends with him, is the godmother to his daughter.

 Meloni has three tattoos: a Cubist-inspired representation of the crucifixion of Christ on his upper left arm, a butterfly on his left upper thigh, and a Chinese astrological chart of his family on his right lower leg.
 In 2007, Meloni was inducted into his high school's athletic Hall of Fame as a member of the undefeated 1978 football team, for which he was quarterback.

 In 2014, Meloni bought the house used in the television show The Adventures of Ozzie and Harriet.

 In 2021, on an episode of PBS' Finding Your Roots, it was revealed that Meloni is a distant relative of Nancy Pelosi.

+Although raised Catholic, Meloni has stated that when he was around nine to eleven years old he asked a nun for clarification on "Jesus and God and she couldn't give an answer.
+I was about nine, maybe 11.
+I was like, 'You know, I feel like I'm done.'"